apache/spark/docs/cluster-overview.md

 object in your main program (called the _driver program_).

-Specifically, to run on a cluster, the SparkContext can connect to several types of _cluster managers_ (either Spark's own standalone cluster manager, Mesos or YARN), which allocate resources across applications.
+Specifically, to run on a cluster, the SparkContext can connect to several types of _cluster managers_ (Spark's own standalone cluster manager, Mesos, YARN or Nomad), which allocate resources across applications.
 Once connected, Spark acquires *executors* on nodes in the cluster, which are processes that run computations and store data for your application.
 Next, it sends your application code (defined by JAR or Python files passed to SparkContext) to